 Offers patients many services to complement traditional medical care, including music therapy, mind/body therapies, dance and movement therapy, yoga, and touch therapy.

 Look Good Feel Better Program

-Call with any questions about preauthorization from your insurance company.
+Call Patient Billing with any questions regarding preauthorization with our insurance company.
 This is also called preapproval.
-Patient Financial Services can also help you with billing and other insurance questions.

 Patient Representative Office

 Call if you have any questions about the Health Care Proxy Form or if you have any concerns about your care.